 You receive an HC3 certificate if you qualify for partial help.

 This certificate entitles you and others named on the certificate to limited help with health costs and states the maximum amount you must pay towards any costs.
-An HC3 certificate lasts between one and five years, depending on your circumstances.

 3.5 Expiry date and change of circumstances